thspencer/pytivo-video-mgr2/README.txt

 	    builds my cache containing ~400 videos, including the meta data indexes I mentioned above, in less than 5 seconds.

+	2.)
+You now have the ability to change options on a directory by directory basis.
+You want this directory sorted on episode number and that one sorted on show title - no problem.

-    2.) the user interface was cleaned up - there is no longer a menu choice for push/delete.
+    3.) the user interface was cleaned up - there is no longer a menu choice for push/delete.
 Pushing is accomplished by pressing the select button - if you have multiple tivos a dialog box will pop-up over the display so you can choose the proper target.
 Delete is accomplished by pressing clear.
         Again, a dialog box will pop-up asking for confirmation.

 There are many other changes as well, but they are more subtle and/or are not visible to a user.

+There is one limitation over the original program - This is for HD only.
+If the application finds that your tivo does not support an HD resolution, it simply exist.

 vidmgr is a TiVo HME application designed to operate under wmcbrine's hme for python framework.
 It is NOT a stand-alone application.
 Please install the pyhme package (I have tested with version 0.19)